Archive for February, 2010

 The controller was complete with power supply, cooling fan, power switch, & motor disengage switch.
 It works perfect and was worth every penny.

 I currently run a demo version of Mach3 to control the CNC.
 It is a really nice piece of software.
 I also tried EMC2 which runs on Linux and can be downloaded free at www.linuxcnc.org.
 EMC2 also is nice and does not have the 500 line limit that demo version of Mach3 has.
 I have not played with it too much but you can run it off a CD-ROM without installing Linux permanently.
-I plan on using it
+I plan on using it more this year.

 Here is a video of it engraving.